SergeDmi/LimeSurf/README.md

 Plyssim compiled succesfully with gcc, clang and icc (see [CMakeLists.txt](CMakeLists.txt)).
 Fastest executable was found to be with gcc, until clang caught up.
 So use your favorite (icc seems really slow though).
 Thanks gcc & llvm devs for the amazing work !

+## Licence
+Plyssim is distributed under GNU GLP V3.0, see [LICENCE](LICENSE).
+Plyssim links to Aboria, Tinyply, Yaml-cpp, that are public domain open source software.

 # Serge Dmitrieff -- http://biophysics.fr